 This may come in the form of a bonus gift or a coupon toward a future purchase.
-It may come in the form of faster delivery, a money-back guarantee or lower prices.
+It may come in faster delivery, a money-back guarantee, or lower prices.

-Include a short, return-addressed, postage-paid notecards requesting customer feedback on the service they received or on the delivery of their product.
-Follow-up with an automated email or phone call to check on continued satisfaction after a short time period has passed.
+Please include short, return-addressed, postage-paid notecards requesting customer feedback on the service they received or on the delivery of their product.
+Follow-up with an automated email or phone call to check on continued satisfaction after a short period has passed.

 None of these are difficult processes to begin.
-Each one of them can go a long way toward keeping your customers satisfied and then some.
+However, each of them can go a long way toward keeping your customers satisfied and then some.